Observer les Étoiles Filantes : Préparation et Techniques pour les Perséides

 The Perseids are visible to the naked eye, and using a telescope or binoculars is unnecessary to observe them.

-2. Let your eyes adjust to the darkness
+2. Let your eyes adapt to the darkness

 • Avoid using bright screens or white flashlights.
 Instead, use a flashlight with a red filter.